 - 2.1 Definitions.
 The following terms shall have the meanings set forth below: - (a) "Administrator" means (i) the Board, or (ii) one or more committees of the Board to whom the Board has delegated all or part of its authority under this Plan.
 Any committee under clause (ii) hereof which makes grants to "officers" of the Company (as that term is defined in Rule 16a-1(f) promulgated under the Exchange Act) shall be composed of not less than the minimum number of persons from time to time required by Rule 16b-3, each of whom, to the extent necessary to comply with Rule 16b-3 only, shall be a Nonemployee Director.
-Further, if the Administrator consists of less than the entire Board, then to the extent necessary for any Award to qualify as "performancebased compensation" within the meaning of Section 162(m) of the Internal Revenue Code, each member of the Administrator will be an Outside Director.
-For purposes of the preceding provisions, if one or more members of the Administrator is not a Nonemployee or not an Outside Director, but recuses himself or herself or abstains from voting with respect to a particular action taken by the Administrator, then the Administrator, with respect to the action, will be deemed to consist only of the members of the Administrator who have not recused themselves or abstained from votina.

-corporation or other entity (including but not limited to a partnership) that directly, or through one or more intermediaries controls, is controlled by, or is under common control with, Pure Cycle Corporation, or (ii) any entity in which the Company has a significant equity interest, as determined by the Administrator.
+Further, if the Administrator consists of less than the entire Board, then to the extent necessary for any Award to qualify as "performancebased compensation" within the meaning of Section $162\,(\mathrm{m})$ of the Internal Revenue Code, each member of the Administrator will be an Outside Director.
+For purposes of the preceding provisions, if one or more members of the Administrator is not a Nonemployee or not an Outside Director, but recuses himself or herself or abstains from voting with respect to a particular action taken by the Administrator, then the Administrator, with respect to the action, will be deemed to consist only of the members of the Administrator who have not recused themselves or abstained from - (b) "Affiliated Corporation" means (i) any corporation or other entity (including but not limited to a partnership) that directly, or through one or more intermediaries controls, is controlled by, or is under common control with, Pure Cycle Corporation, or (ii) any entity in which the Company has a significant equity interest, as determined by the Administrator. - (c) "Award" means a grant made under this Plan in the form of Stock, Options, Restricted Stock, Performance Shares, or Performance Units. - (d) "Board" means the board of directors of the